 Since you now know how interest rates work, let’s ask some questions in order to establish which rate will be suitable for you:

-- How long do you plan on living in the place?
+- How long do you plan on living in the home?
 Will this purchase be for the long-term, or are you planning on moving in the near future?
 If you plan on moving, the loan type you should take should be the one with a variable rate.
 Generally, introductory rates on variable-rate loans are a lot lower in contrast to loans with fixed rates.
 As such, you will save some money while you are living in the property.
-If this is a long-term purchase, though, then a fixed-rate loan is what you should be going with.
+If this is a long-term purchase, though, then a fixed-rate loan is what you should select.

 - Is job stability a factor?
 If you are not able to manage fluctuations of variable interest rates, then a fixed-rate loan is what you should stick with.
 For instance, if the only thing that you can afford is the payment a lender quotes you with, then a fixed-rate loan is what you should get.
 In doing so, you will not need to concern yourself with higher payments, as well as their affordability.
 Conversely, if you expect your income to drastically increase after a few years (which tends to happen for lawyers and doctors), then you may be better suited to try out a loan with an adjustable-rate.